cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 [m setCallback:cb];
 ```

-Perform the open action on the button click event in the `JavaScript` layer script:
+Perform the open action on the button's click event in the `JavaScript` layer script:

 ```ts
 public static onclick(){